HomuraNagato/patches/README.md

 a deblurring algorithm, we can finally run the program!
 Below is the result.
 One can see artifacts from the algorithm.
 At least to me, it appears the regions that are explicitly blurred were targeted more, though we already know it's not the best.
 Also It's apparent the deblur algorithm could be improved.

+![final image](output/img_de-blurred_covering_DSC00462.png "final 'deblurred' image")

 To have made it this far in only two weeks seems commendable.

-![final image](output/img_de-blurred_covering_DSC00462.png "final 'deblurred' image")
+Additionally I was impressed with the improvement a covering number helped.
+It took 4 minutes to run the program with the lower bound number of patches; 1.5 hours to run the covering number of patches; extrapolating the upper bound would have taken about 42 days.
+A significant and worthwhile improvement I would say.